Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Introduction

 \section{Introduction}

-The purpose of this note is to point out explicitly some direct consequences of the proof of the singular extensions theorems in \cite{BVS}, as well as their connections with a recent, sufficient criterion \cite{P} to establish if a complete Riemannian manifold $\mathcal{N}$ admits an isometric Euclidean embedding with positive reach.
-We recall that the {\em reach} of a submanifold $\mathcal{S}$ of $\R^\nu$ is the supremum of the sizes of the tubular neighbourhoods of $\mathcal{S}$ on which the nearest-point projection is well-defined.
+The purpose of this note is to point out explicitly some direct consequences of the proof of the singular extensions theorems in \cite{BVS}, as well as their connection with a recent, sufficient criterion \cite{P} to establish if a complete Riemannian manifold $\mathcal{N}$ admits an isometric Euclidean embedding with positive reach.
+We recall that the {\em reach} of a submanifold $\mathcal{S}$ of $\R^\nu$ is the supremum of the sizes of the tubular neighbourhoods of $\mathcal{S}$ on which the nearest-point projection onto $\mathcal{S}$ is well defined.
 In the following, we will denote $\reach{\mathcal{N}}$ the reach of a Euclidean isometric embedding of $\mathcal{N}$.

-To see in which way the notion of reach is connected with the results in~\cite{BVS}, we recall that in~\cite[Theorem~1.1]{BVS}, B.~Bulanyi and J.~Van~Schaftingen proved that, if $\mathcal{N}$ is \emph{any} compact, smooth Riemannian manifold isometrically embedded in $\R^\nu$, for some $\nu \in \N$, via Nash's theorem, then any map $u$ in the critical, nonlinear Sobolev space $W^{m/(m+1),m+1}\left(\mathbb{S}^m, \mathcal{N}\right)$ can be extended to a map $U \in W^{1,1}_{\rm loc}\left(\mathbb{B}^{m+1}_1, \mathcal{N}\right)$ whose trace on $\mathbb{S}^m$ is $u$ and satisfying the following weak-type exponential Marcinkiewicz-Sobolev estimate: for every $t \in (0,\infty)$,
+To see in which way the notion of reach is connected with the results in~\cite{BVS}, we recall that in~\cite[Theorem~1.1]{BVS}, B.~Bulanyi and J.~Van~Schaftingen proved that, if $\mathcal{N}$ is \emph{any} compact, smooth Riemannian manifold isometrically embedded in $\R^\nu$, for some $\nu \in \N$, via Nash's theorem, then any map $u$ in the critical, nonlinear Sobolev space $W^{m/(m+1),m+1}\left(\mathbb{S}^m, \mathcal{N}\right)$ can be extended to a map $U \in W^{1,1}\left(\mathbb{B}^{m+1}_1, \mathcal{N}\right)$ whose trace on $\mathbb{S}^m$ is $u$ and satisfying the following weak-type exponential Marcinkiewicz-Sobolev estimate: for every $t \in (0,\infty)$,

-Here, $A$ is a constant depending only on $m$, $B$ depends only on $m$ and on the ratio $\diam \mathcal{N} / \reach \mathcal{N}$, and $\delta$ depends only on $m$ and on $\reach \mathcal{N}$ (in fact, it is the ratio of a dimensional constant and $\reach \mathcal{N}$; we recall that, for compact $\mathcal{N}$, $\reach \mathcal{N}$ is strictly positive).
-The estimate~\eqref{eq:wSM-est} is then extended to the case in which $\S^m$ is replaced by $\R^m$ and $\B^{m+1}_1$ by $\R^{m+1}_+$ and to the case in which $\S^m$ is seen as the boundary sphere\footnote{That is to say, the set of points at infinity of the Poincar\'e ball model, in the sense explained, for instance, in \cite[Section~3.L]{GHLf}.} of the Poincar\'{e} ball model. of the hyperbolic space $\H^{m+1}$.
+Here, $A$ is a constant depending only on $m$, $B$ depends only on $m$ and on the ratio $\diam \mathcal{N} / \reach \mathcal{N}$, and $\delta$ depends only on $m$ and on $\reach \mathcal{N}$ (in fact, it is the ratio of a dimensional constant and $\reach \mathcal{N}$; we recall that, for compact $\mathcal{N}$, $\reach \mathcal{N}$ is strictly positive, see, e.g., \cite[Section~4]{Federer}).
+The estimate~\eqref{eq:wSM-est} is then extended to the case in which $\S^m$ is replaced by $\R^m$ and $\B^{m+1}_1$ by $\R^{m+1}_+$ and to the case in which $\S^m$ is seen as the boundary sphere\footnote{That is to say, the set of points at infinity of the Poincar\'e ball model, in the sense explained, for instance, in \cite[Section~3.L]{GHLf}.} of the Poincar\'{e} ball model of the hyperbolic space $\H^{m+1}$.
 (See, respectively, Theorem~1.2 and Theorem~1.3 in \cite{BVS}.)

 We recall that, for $\Omega \subset \R^{m+1}$ an open set and for a Riemannian manifold $\mathcal{N}$, viewed as a submanifold of $\R^\nu$ thanks to Nash's theorem, the space $W^{1,p}\left(\Omega, \mathcal{N} \right)$ is usually defined as